hkonitzer/express-ghost/README.md

 This project uses [nconf](https://www.npmjs.com/package/nconf) under the hood to get the needed credentials to access the ghost api.
-To get the api credentials you have to provide an "Custom integration" in your ghost backend.
+To get the api credentials you have to provide an "Custom integration" configuration in your ghost backend.

 You can provide settings, e.g. in an json file, like